msk-aye/comp3702-a1/README.md

-# Assignment 1 Support Code
+# Assignment 2 Support Code

-This is the support code for COMP3702 Assignment 1 "Dragon Game".
+This is the support code for COMP3702 Assignment 2 "Dragon Game".

 The following files are provided:

 **game_env.py**

-This file contains a class representing an Untitled Dragon Game level environment, storing the dimensions of the environment, initial player position, exit position, number of gems and position of each gem, targets for path cost, run time and number of nodes expanded, the tile type of each grid position, and a list of all available actions.
+This file contains a class representing an Untitled Dragon Game level environment, storing the dimensions of the environment, initial player position, exit position, number of gems and position of each gem, transition probabilities for glide, superjump and supercharge actions, and targets for reward, runtime, number of iterations, etc.

 This file contains a number of functions which will be useful in developing your solver: